Randall Park adapts a favorite graphic novel for his feature debut ‘Shortcomings’

 He also has a brief cameo in the film, as a waiter.
 But that was less a product of him wanting to be in the movie than the nature of an independent film made during COVID-19.
 For Min, getting to act against Park, and seeing him get Cola to break character and laugh, was one of the most fun days on set.

-The film, which is up for acquisition at the festival, begins with Ben and Miko watching a film on the big screen that is a not-so-subtle reference to “Crazy Rich Asians.”
+The film begins with Ben and Miko watching a film on the big screen that is a not-so-subtle reference to “Crazy Rich Asians.”
 Afterwards they get into a debate about its merits.
 Miko loves it.
 Ben, who considers himself a cinephile, doesn’t.
 And they discuss the idea of representation for representation’s sake.

 “We were so excited to have that scene because we’ve all had those conversations,” Min said.
 “There are Asian Americans who loved ‘Crazy Rich Asians’ and a lot of Asian Americans who hated it.
 But at the time when it came out, because it was such an important, significant moment for us, a lot of people who might not have vibed to it weren’t really able to talk about it openly.”